funkhaus/fh-components/README.md

 }
 ```

 If css transitions alone are not enough for the effect you want, you can opt to use js hooks instead.
-The full set of [js transition events](https://vuejs.org/v2/guide/transitions.html#JavaScript-Hooks) are proxied up to the main `slide-show` component, so you can catch them there and use javascript to create your effects.
+The full set of [js transition events](https://vuejs.org/v2/guide/transitions.html#JavaScript-Hooks) are available to the main `slide-show` component, so you can pass them as props there and use javascript to create your effects.
 Keep in mind that when doing this you will want to set the `css` prop to false so that the transition element is forced into js mode.

 ## `split-text`

 **Props**

-*   `elements`: String or Array, default `span`.
+-   `elements`: String or Array, default `span`.
 Wrap each resulting line in this element with classes `line` and `line-{ line number }`.
 If `elements` is an array, split-text will wrap each line in its respective element, using the last element for any extra lines.
-*   `separator`: String or Array, default `' &#8211; '`.
+-   `separator`: String or Array, default `' &#8211; '`.
 Splits text by this separator.
 If set to an array, find the first separator that results in a split string and use that one.
-*   `pieces`: Number or Array, default `-1`.
+-   `pieces`: Number or Array, default `-1`.
 Only include these zero-indexed pieces of the split text.
 If set to -1 (default), include the full split text.
-*   `text`: String, default empty.
+-   `text`: String, default empty.
 Text to split.
-*   `wrapper`: String, default `span`.
+-   `wrapper`: String, default `span`.
 Element wrapping rendered lines.

 **Notes**

-*   Splits given text according to a given separator.
+-   Splits given text according to a given separator.
 Useful for formatting titles, for example - `Title - More Title Information` will render as `<span>Title</span><span>More Title Information</span>`.
-*   Contains two slots, named `before` and `after`, that render their content before and after the split text.
+-   Contains two slots, named `before` and `after`, that render their content before and after the split text.

 ## `sticky-wrap`

 **Props**

-*   `wrapper`: String, default `div`.
+-   `wrapper`: String, default `div`.
 Element that wraps the entire component.
-*   `margin`: Number or String, default `0`.
+-   `margin`: Number or String, default `0`.
 Distance in pixels to pad the top of the sticky element.
-*   `max`: Number or String, default `-1`.
+-   `max`: Number or String, default `-1`.
 The maximum distance this element will be able to translate.

 **Classes**

-*   `sticky-wrap`
+-   `sticky-wrap`

 **Notes**

-*   Mimics `position: sticky` using a wrapper element and translation.
+-   Mimics `position: sticky` using a wrapper element and translation.
 Sticks an element to the top of the screen without breaking page flow.
 Place content to be stuck inside the main slot - for example:

 ```html
 <sticky-wrap>